 2. Vaccination requirements

 - Where effective immunisation vaccinations are available for potential work-related biological pathogen exposure, these will be required before the commencement of work.
 Vaccination is offered as a reasonably practical step under the Health and Safety at Work Act 2015.

 3. Biological pathogens training programme

-Where biological pathogen exposure risks are identified, a formal training programme shall be provided to workers including the following:
+Where biological pathogen exposure risks are identified, workers will undertake a formal training programme including the following: